 - Keep your weight at a healthy level.
 Your joints will have less strain on them as a result.

 Psoriatic arthritis can’t be cured, and the flare-ups can be painful enough to interfere with your day-to-day life.
-However, you can lessen the impact of flare-ups by proactively controlling your symptoms and inflammation.
+However, you can lessen their impact by proactively controlling your symptoms and the inflammation.